Abandoned & Little-Known Airfields:

 A row of hangars & buildings was depicted on the west side,

-and the former B-25 factory was still standing on the southeast side of the field.
+and the former B-25 modification facility was still standing on the southeast side of the field.

 The field was said to offer fuel, hangars, tiedowns, and major repairs.